-Working with energized equipment may cause electrical shock and may result in death or serious injury.
-The Mean Well 24 VDC power supply is an open frame electrical device that contains unshielded high voltage pins, components and surfaces.
+Contact with electrical power can cause serious personal injury or death.
+The Mean Well 24VDC power supply is an open frame electrical device that contains unshielded high voltage pins, components and surfaces.

 • Mount this product in a cabinet or machine chassis that is not accessible when AC line power is turned on.